tsinfj/tsinfj.github.io/_pages/teaching.md

 ## Music

 I can play the piano and the drums a bit.
-I like to listen to symphonies.
+Although I’m not a professional, I enjoy practicing in my free time, especially when I want to relax or express my emotions through music.
+I also like to listen to symphonies—they help me unwind and appreciate the beauty of classical music.
+The rich layers of sound and the emotion behind each piece always inspire me.
+Music plays an important role in my life, both as a hobby and as a source of comfort.

+## Movies

+My favorite movies are Tenet and The Matrix.
+I really enjoy films that explore complex ideas like time, reality, and human perception.
+Both movies have mind-bending plots, stunning visuals, and thought-provoking themes that make me want to watch them over and over again.
+I love how they challenge the way we think about the world and push the boundaries of science fiction.